michaeljsteel/NumBAT/docs/source/install.rst

 In this documentation, we indicate the root NumBAT directory (e.g. ``/usr/local/NumBAT``, ``/home/mike/NumBAT``) with ``<NumBAT>``.

-Before attempting to build the NumBAT module, open the file ``<NumBAT>/backend/fortran/Makefile`` in a text editor and check the settings associated with the variables ``MATH_PLAT`` that control the preferred math library.
+Before attempting to build the NumBAT module, open the file ``<NumBAT>/backend/fortran/Makefile`` in a text editor and check the settings associated with the variables ``PLAT`` that control the preferred math library.
 The starting makefile is setup to look for the Intel OneAPI library which is the recommended configuration.

 You may now build the NumBAT module by running the following in the ``<NumBAT>`` directory. ::